Son of Dracula (1943 film): Development and pre-production

 Son of Dracula was the third Dracula film produced by Universal, following the 1936 film Dracula's Daughter.
 Within three weeks of the premier of Tod Browning's Dracula (1931), Universal presented three titles for follow-ups to the Hays Office.
 These included The Modern Dracula, The Return of Dracula and The Son of Dracula.
-No notes exist regarding the possible story content of any for these films.
+No notes exist regarding the possible story content for any of these films.
 Son of Dracula was prepared under different standards at Universal than the previous two films.
 The company had only restarted production on horror films in 1938 with the film Son of Frankenstein (1939) and Universal's Chairman of the Board J. Cheever Cowdin had been heavily involved in the formation of the company.
-Profits at Universal by 1941 has been higher than they had been in 1940 while a double bill of both Dracula and Frankenstein (1931) in early 1942 was declared to have "staggeringly good business" in the Motion Picture Herald.
+Profits at Universal by 1941 were higher than they had been in 1940 while a double bill of both Dracula and Frankenstein (1931) in early 1942 was declared to have done "staggeringly good business" in the Motion Picture Herald.
 Following these events, the Daily Variety announced on June 5 that two new horror films were announced with Lon Chaney Jr.: Frankenstein Meets the Wolf Man (1943) and Son of Dracula.